We are proud of our flexible personnel policy

 We have been offering the option of working from home or another location for several years.
 Since the end of 2017, a company agreement on telecommuting has been in force, which grants this option to every employee, provided that the type of work task does not necessarily require a physical presence at the office and provided that the employee ensures the availability of adequate equipment in their home office (e.g. Internet).

-The number and regularity of home office days, fixed home office hours and similar regulations are determined on a case-by-case and need basis within the employee’s team and by the manager.
+The frequency and regularity of home office (or mobile work) days and the regulations that are necessary to ensure smooth working operations in the office and with others are clearly identified in the employment agreement and are determined on a case-by-case and needs basis within the employee’s team and by the manager.
 The aim is to unite the highest possible flexibility for the employee with the lowest possible additional effort (e.g. coordinative) for the team and others that the employee works with.
-Until our company agreement was introduced, around 114 of our colleagues took advantage of telecommuting; we expect this to increase in the future.
+Modern work tools such as Microsoft Teams, which we use consistently, make it much easier for employees in different locations to work together.

 Overtime and its avoidance are also an issue at VAUDE.
 In order to prevent the accumulation of overtime, we take the approach that it is not the mere presence of our employees in the workplace that counts, but their achievement of goals.
 At VAUDE, overtime is documented in “flexitime” accounts and compensated with time off.
 However, because the majority of employees work with trust-based hours, we are unable to collect accurate company-wide data.